 A specific type of pain in your jaw joint, and the muscles which control your jaw movement, can arise due to several different factors.
 Arthritis, genetics, jaw injury, or grinding too forcefully during sleep can all cause TMD (Temporomandibular disorder).

-Crescent Dental offers a range of different treatments, specialised to help you if you suffer from TMD.
+Crescent Dental offers a range of different treatments, specialized to help you if you suffer from TMD.